nmattia/nmattia.com/posts/2019-09-10-autoupdate.md

 * clone `github.com/nmattia/$repo_name`.
 * update the dependencies.
-I use [Nix] -- a "programmable package manager" -- to specify all my dependencies, and [niv] to go look for new updates.
+I use [Nix] -- a "programmable package manager" -- to specify all my dependencies, and [niv] to go look for new updates (but you don't _need_ Nix for this).
 If there was any update, I ...
 * ... fork `nmattia/$repo_name`, and create a PR, with GitHub's [hub] tool.
+All checks _after the update_ are handled by `$repo_name`'s CI.

+Here's the plan for the rest of the article.

-I'll first explain how the dependencies get updated, then I'll talk about the CircleCI configuration I use to trigger the weekly updates.
-Then I'll talk about how I deal with preview deploys for my website, to make sure the update didn't break anything that can't be programatically checked -- no computer system has my innate sense of design.
+* I'll first explain how the dependencies get updated.
+* Then I'll talk about the CircleCI configuration I use to trigger the weekly updates.
+* Finally I'll talk about how I deal with preview deploys for my website.
+I have to make sure the update didn't break anything that can't be programatically checked -- no computer system has my innate sense of design.

 ## The Update Script